CiscoSteve42/Notes/Linux/awkHistory.md

     ```

-    * When I `man awk` on my FreeBSD and OpenBSD machines, I get the manpage for awk.
+    * When I `man awk` on my FreeBSD and OpenBSD machines, I get the manpage for awk, which makes total sense on a BSD system.
 I saw it referred to a few times as **nawk**, or new awk which came out in the 80s,

     * But if you'll G down to the bottom of your awk manpage on FreeBSD or OpenBSD, you'll find the name that they fancy for themselves, the **"One True Awk"** and some interesting lore referring to the fabled *Script Compatibility Wars*.